Accounting and Tax

 By Matt Cohen February 17, 2025

-If you’re making money on OnlyFans, you’re considered self-employed in the eyes of the IRS.
-That means you’re responsible for paying your taxes, unlike traditional employees who have taxes withheld from their paychecks.
+If you’re making money on OnlyFans, you’re considered self-employed in the eyes of the IRS and must file specific self-employment tax forms.
+This guide is for OnlyFans creators and other self-employed individuals who want to understand their tax filing obligations.
+According to the IRS, you must report your income if you earn $400 or more in a year.
 Understanding self-employment tax forms is crucial to avoiding penalties, reducing tax liability, paying income tax, and maximizing deductions.

 Key IRS Forms for Self-Employed Individuals